smartcontractkit/external-adapters-js/packages/composites/multi-address-list/README.md

 |           | network |         |     The network to return     | string |                      | `bitcoin` |            |                |

 **Please note that this EA requires additional input parameters for each of the underlying EAs.
 Please see the READMEs for the individual EAs for more information.**
+**Each underlying source EA must be an object with the EA name as the key (snake case) and the parameters for the EA as the value.
+Please see the example below.**

 ### Example